MiracleHu/UserManagement/README.md

 This is a responsive Single Page Application built by AngularJS, BootStrap, Node.js & Express.js and MongoDB  <br>
 <h3>Demo Vedio:</h3>
 http://youtu.be/N9kpWCbwFoU
+<h4>Before installation, make sure you have installed Node.js and MongoDB on your computer</h4>
 <h3>Installation</h3>
-Before installation, make sure you have installed Node.js and MongoDB on your computer
 1. Clone this repository
 2. Lanuch MongoDB first
 3. Open this folder in terminal, type "node server.js" in terminal